Jonathan Montenegro

-Jonathan Daniel Montenegro Uzcátegui (born May 11, 1978, in Caracas) is a well known Venezuelan actor and singer.
+Jonathan Daniel Montenegro Uzcátegui (born May 11, 1978) is a Venezuelan actor and singer.
 Montenegro was a member of the popular Puerto Rican boy band Menudo.

 Early life

 Jonathan Daniel Montenegro Uzcátegui was born on May 11, 1978.
 He was mostly raised by his grandmother and his maternal aunt since he was orphaned by his parents.
 Montenegro's American dad died when he was 7 months old on New Years' Eve 1978 and his mother lost her life in 1984 to the underworld in Caracas, while he was 6 years old, just weeks prior for his show business career to begin.

 Career

 Montenegro has been involved in show business since he was a small child, being chosen in 1984 to act in two Radio Caracas Television telenovelas, "El Analisis" and "La Ciudad Muerta" ("Ghost Town"), both of which had been written by the well-known Venezuelan writer and politician, Rómulo Gallegos.

 In 1985, Montenegro made three theater plays and he debuted in film, making two Venezuelan movies.
 In addition to that, Montenegro obtained a second place in the prestigious "Festimagico Infantil" ("Magic Children's Festival") talent show, which was held by Venevisión.

 By 1986, Montenegro would embark in a modeling career, making some television commercials and appearing on some catalogs.
 He made three telenovelas and one film that year.
 One of the telenovelas he made that year was "La Intrusa", considered a classic by Latin American critics.

 In 1987, Montenegro began exploring his singing abilities, as he was cast on three musicals.
 He also became active in a national campaign against brain stroke that year.

 1988 was a year of firsts for Montenegro, as he debuted on radio with a talk show named "Tren Fantasia" ("Fantasy Train"), and also as a show host, on Radio Caracas Television's "Festival Fantastico Infantil" ("Children's Fantastic Festival").
 Montenegro's popularity in Venezuela helped for the directors of Miami's annual "Festival de la Calle 8", a very popular festival among Hispanics, to invite him for the festival's 1989 version.

 That same year, Montenegro participated in a television comedy show, a game show, a mini-series and another soap opera.
 He was also discovered by Edgardo Díaz, who saw the eleven-year-old actor participate alongside Menudo in "Los Ultimos Heroes", a soap opera based on Menudo's latest album, "Los Ultimos Heroes".

 In 1990, Montenegro acted alongside Antonio Banderas in a film named Terranova.
 On December 10 of that year, Montenegro signed with Menudo, becoming the first Venezuelan and first South American member of the band.
 He joined Mexico's Adrian Olivares, who had previously become the first non-Puerto Rican member of Menudo and Spain's Edward Aguilera.